Welcome to My World (Aespa song): Background and release

 On February 16, 2023, Lee Sung-soo released a 30-minute video stating: "Lee Soo-man was the reason why Aespa's music has been delayed" and that the group was supposed to release new music on February 20.
 Moreover, he added that Soo-man wanted to start "injecting environmentalist motifs of tree-planting and sustainability into songs" which were eventually later scrapped as they "did not fit the world of Aespa" and made the group "upset".
 On March 16, SM Entertainment announced that Aespa would be releasing a record in early May.
 On April 17, it was announced that the group's third extended play titled My World, and containing six tracks, would be released on May 8.
 It was also announced that "Welcome to My World" would be pre-released on May 2.
 On April 26, it was revealed that Naevis, the AI character in Aespa's SMCU storyline, would featured in "Welcome to My World" as a virtual artist.
 The song alongside its music video was released on May 2.

 Composition

-"Welcome to My World" was written by Ellie Suh (153/Joombas), Hyun Ji-won, and Danke (Lalala Studio), composed and arranged by Mich Hansen, and Jacob "Ubizz" Uchorczak with Celine Svanbäck, and Patrizia Helander participating in the composition.
+"Welcome to My World" was written by Ellie Suh of 153/Joombas, Hyun Ji-won, and Danke of Lalala Studio, composed and arranged by Mich Hansen, and Jacob "Ubizz" Uchorczak with Celine Svanbäck, and Patrizia Helander participating in the composition.
 It was described as a "dreamy" and "majestic" pop and alternative pop song characterized by "guitar riff and orchestra" with lyrics about "inviting Naevis [and the listener] to the music world of Aespa".
 "Welcome to My World" was composed in the key of G major, with a tempo of 152 beats per minute.